 We, at the Third District Guardian ad Litem Program, bring CASA services and advocacy to Western Idaho serving Adams, Canyon, Gem, Owyhee, Payette, and Washington counties.
 We are these children’s voices in Court.
-We are who look out for their interests during a complicated, mature time in their life.
+We look out for their interests during a difficult time in their life.
 We help them feel safe and secure, and we use our voices to advise a Judge what we believe is in their best interest.

 We operate on grant funding and state Legislature appropriated money with continued efforts for further support from local benefactors.
 We are operated by a volunteer Board of Directors, including members from the business and professional communities, along with volunteer Guardians ad Litem.

 We want to give thanks to all community and local support.
 You are what keep our program running.
 Everything we receive in donations, or volunteer hours goes back to helping the kids of our community.